Foundation Seminar in Haematology

 * You will receive a tax invoice and separate confirmation email upon completion of your registration.
 If you do not receive these by the next business day, you have not completed your registration and your space is not guaranteed.
 Please contact the secretariat by emailing firstname.lastname@example.org.

-- Shevon Fernando, BPharm, Senior Haematology Pharmacist, Alfred Health, Vic
+- Shevon Fernando: Senior Haematology Pharmacist, Alfred Health, Victoria

-- Dr Nick Murphy, MBBS, FRACP, FRCPA, Consultant Clinical and Laboratory Haematologist, Royal Hobart Hospital, Tas
+- Dr Nick Murphy, Consultant Haematologist, Royal Hobart Hospital, Hobart, Tas

-- Tristan Hughes, Specialist Pharmacist: Clinical Trials and ARIA Support, Pharmacy Department, Royal Hobart Hospital, Tas
+- Tristan Hughes, Specialist Pharmacist: Oncology and Haematology, Royal Hobart Hospital, Hobart, Tas

 - Standard 1.3.1 Comply with statute law, guidelines, codes and standards